Euphredes/Euphredes/README.txt

            Wu

-Game Warden, say a place had thirty-six candles, all lit.
+Game Warden, say a place had thirtysix candles, all lit.
 You, Game Warden, not
-I, could acheive this: blow out all thirty-six candles: Wu!
+I, could acheive this: blow out all thirtysix candles: Wu!

 That's tangible.